-Our ancestors noted levels of learning, opinion, sense, knowledge, and wisdom as the highest level of learning.
+Our ancestors noted levels of learning, opinion [lowest level, this is where religious belief and faith reside], sense [intuition], knowledge [rational facts, traditions, etc.], and wisdom as the highest level of learning.

 There is a difference in knowledge and wisdom.
-Knowledge is the foundation of wisdom but you have to go within to gain wisdom from your knowledge.
+Knowledge is the foundation of wisdom but you have to go within to gain wisdom from your knowledge through life experiences.

 Maa the masculine expression means to examine or perceive with the physical eyes.
 That is what you do when accumulating facts.
 But, how do I know this?
 Because I know that masculine is a functional equivalent of the ancient Kemetic symbolic language.
 Not a man.

 Our ancestors are saying to you that figuring out your subjective, inner knowledge is TRUTH!
 Your truth!